2000 Marlborough helicopter crash: Summary

-After collecting the patient and his mother, they departed the property at 1:14am on 24 July 2000, destined for Rockhampton Hospital.
+After collecting the patient and his mother, they departed the property at 1:14am on 24 July 2000, destined for Rockhampton Base Hospital.

 However, at 1:32am, in radio communications the pilot observed the helicopter's "fairly high fuel burn rate" and decided instead to divert to the nearby township of Marlborough, on the Bruce Highway.
 The pilot requested the local Queensland Ambulance Service officer meet the helicopter at Marlborough so the patient could be transported to Rockhampton by road.

 The ambulance was deployed to meet the helicopter at the sports field at Marlborough State School.

 Thick fog had developed at Marlborough prior to the helicopter's arrival and the pilot requested that the ambulance officer ensured he had all of his vehicle's external flashing lights turned on.

 The helicopter arrived at Marlborough at 1:41am and the pilot proceeded to make a series of unsuccessful attempts at landing the aircraft in the thick fog.